Fear of the Dark: The Night Doctors in Folk Belief and Historical Reality

 At the heart of night-doctor belief is the use of fear as a means of social control.
 With the potential for slave revolts always present, slave-owners relied on a variety of tactics to maintain obedience among their slaves.
 In addition to laws restricting access to education, free movement and general privileges, an informal system of psychological control was developed in order to stifle potentially rebellious initiative among the slave populations.
 Such tactics continued to be used after slavery’s abolition and played an important role in maintaining a culture of southern white supremacy well into the twentieth century.

-One of the most effective means of preventing night travel (and thereby reduce the potential for conspiratorial gatherings) was to exploit folk beliefs and superstitions in regards to the supernatural.
+One means of preventing night travel (and thereby reduce the potential for conspiratorial gatherings) was to exploit folk beliefs and superstitions in regards to the supernatural.
 A general fear of ghosts, witches and curses was common within slave communities.
 In part, this was rooted in West African superstitions that held over through the generations.
 But more directly it was fueled by scare stories that originated with the white plantation owners.

 In her study “The System of Psychological Control,” folklorist Gladys-Marie Fry interviewed an elderly woman named Evelyn McKinney.
 Detailing the fear known to her slave family prior to the Civil War, McKinney recounts: “These stories were about things that happened at night.
 And these were the things that kept you from going out.
 You see, they knew that on a dark night, a dark man could get away and he could not be seen.
 So they’d tell you these various stories about these night things, I mean these things that kept you in fear not of the master himself, but of the supernatural.
-You know that you may be able to avoid the master because perhaps is sleeping.
+You know that you may be able to avoid the master because perhaps he is sleeping.
 But you couldn’t avoid the supernatural.
 So that he, that way, he left controls on you.”

 An ex-slave named Lorenzo Ezell, from Spartanburg County, South Carolina, recalled, “Dey all dress up in sheets and make up like spirit.
 Dey groan around and say dey been kilt wrongly and come back for justice.
 One man, he look just like ordinary man, but he spring up about eighteen feet high all of a sudden.
 Another say he so thirsty he ain’t have no water since he been kilt at Manassas Junction.
 He ask for water and he just kept pourin’ it in.
 Us think he sure must be a spirit to drink dat much water.
 Course he not drinkin’ it, he pourin’ it in a bag under he sheet.”

-Like the paterollers before them, the early Klan also exploited more overtly Christian fears and superstitions with their supernatural pageantry.
+Like the paterollers before them, the early Klan also exploited more overt Christian fears with their supernatural pageantry.
 The Pulaski Citizen reported a visit by “a huge, monstrous, fire-breathing creature with cloven hooves and horns” to the homes of four ex-slave families in Bracken County, Kentucky, in March 1866.
 Such pranks were generally performed under the cover of darkness and used to create a climate of insecurity in the communities of freedmen.

 It wasn’t long before the Ku Klux Klan transformed itself from a secret brotherhood of pranksters into a full-fledged terrorist network.
 During Reconstruction, the group used violence and intimidation in order to sabotage Republican political organizing, drive out “carpetbaggers” and, most importantly, disrupt the free movement and economic independence of African-Americans.
 By 1870, the Klan had expanded into nearly every state of the former Confederacy and its membership included white men from all social classes: laborers, small farmers, the unemployed, large plantation owners, ministers, lawyers, merchants… and doctors.